splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 | ###SPLUNK_TOKEN### | Splunk HTTP Event Collector token  | 450a69af-16a9-4f87-9628-c26f04ad3785  |
 | ###X.X.X.X###  | SHARED IP address used for SNMP Traps   | 10.202.18.166  |

-Other variables to update in case you want to:
+Other optional variables can be configure:

 | variable | description | default |
 | --- | --- | --- |